eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ### Connect to the Board
 For this tutorial you'll use a serial connection to the board to perform the initial setup.

 **Note**: We assume you know how to set up a serial terminal on a system.
-For a reference on how to set up a serial terminal, check out the page [here](https://software.intel.com/en-us/setting-up-serial-terminal-intel-edison-board).
+For a reference on how to set up a serial terminal, check out [How to Set Up a Serial Terminal](https://software.intel.com/en-us/node/731116).

 Here, you'll connect the board to the internet, get a static IP and then switch over to an SSH connection.